ibarak2/disney-plus-clone/README.md

 ## About The Project

-This is a nice Disney+ clone project, using React + Redux, Firebase google-authentication and database, React Router and styled-components .
+This is a nice Disney+ clone project, using React + Redux, Firebase google-authentication and database, React Router and styled-components techs.

 <br>